 Luxury: Secrets Aura Cozumel

 This is one of the few adults-only resort, perfect for those looking for a more exclusive experience.
+They have a delectable range of Mexican breakfast as well as decadent beachfront dining at night.
 Check rates here.

 Luxury: Presidente InterContinental Cozumel Resort & Spa